Beginning of the main content.Next tab will go to the map. Use this link to skip the station map.

 - Passengers must check their pets one hour before departure (but not much more, for the pet's comfort).

 - Dogs must be muzzled when outside of their cage.
-Once inside the cage, the dog must not be muzzled as it must be able to drink at all times.
-Furthermore, we ask that you provide a lock to help prevent your pet escaping from its cage during the trip
+Furthermore, we ask that you provide a lock to help prevent your pet escaping from its cage during the trip.

 - VIA reserves the right to refuse checking pets if unsafe.

-- Soft cages are prohibited and only rigid cages (metal or hard plastic) are accepted.
+- Soft cages are prohibited.
+Only rigid cages (metal or hard plastic) are accepted.